 Nicoise Salad is really called a salad composée, because it’s not tossed, but rather “composed”, on a serving platter or plate.
-While you don’t have to “compose” a salad, but it does make a lovely presentation.
+While you don’t have to “compose” a Nicoise salad, it is classic, and does make a lovely presentation.

-Nicoise means, from Nice, France, which means that many of the ingredients found in a Nicoise Salad is traditionally arranged on a platter, as I was carefully preparing it, I noticed that a lot of the ingredients might already be in your fridge.
+Nicoise means, from Nice, France, which means that many of the ingredients found in a Nicoise Salad traditionally would have been available around that region.
+As I was carefully preparing it, I noticed that a lot of the ingredients might already be in your fridge.
 I’m sure the original Nicoise Salad was created by a clever French housewife using up left-overs; “Hey, what can we do with last night’s leftover green beans?”
 “Throw them in tonight’s salad!”

 - Bibb or butter lettuce